Timurik163/futureofcoding.org/notes/future-authoring.md

 **Think about the people you know who have made bad decisions or remained indecisive, or who chronically deceive themselves or other people, or who let cynicism and anger dominate their lives.
 Where do you not want to be?**
 **Dream while you write, and don't stop.
 Write at least until the 15 minutes have passed.
 Let yourself form a very clear picture of the undesirable future.**

-I'd say the worst future would be being dead.
-That would be sad.
-I defintely want to remain alive so I will be very careful about things, including my healthy and not doing dangerous things.

-Next, I think I would be really good at being a drug addict.
-Heroine and cocaine sound like a lot of fun.
-Making sure to never try either of those things is a great idea.
-Given the resources I have and the reputation I have where people trust me and don't expect this from me, I could really fall deeply into this hole and possibly even kill myself.

-I think I could also get myself in trouble with some sort of sexual misconduct if I'm not careful, as is the case with all men, especially these days.
-Luckily for me, I am currently happily monogomous.
-However, Sex At Dawn warned me about how the honeymoon phase only lasts 1-2 years, 5 max, and then begins the long phase of less exicing sex.
-I can't really imagine what that will be like but I will have to be conscious of it and deal with it in an intergrous way, either by doing thigs to spice things up, opening our relationship to other partners, etc.

-Having a child I don't really want or getting married too early could definitely throw things for a loop.

-Making bad finacial decisions could make things much harder.

-Getting into bad ways with my parents would definitely decrease the quality of my life.
-They are the wind beneath my sails currently so keeping that up is key.

-Getting into a funk or depression would be bad for me.
-I definitely have been known to get into funks in the past.

-Getting sick or in pain for long periods of time.
-Getting addicted to opiods.

-Ok and more about my work: flitting around from one research project to the next without finishing anything.
-That would probably be the worst thing, even worse than picking the wrong thing but seeing it through.
-Actually on second thought, the worst thing would be picking the wrong crusade and succeeding and then being super sad about the impact.
-Imagine if I convinced everyone to take their tools everywhere but didn't make the tools enhance their lives.
-That could get real distopian real fast.

-If I become famous to any degree, I could see that getting to my head and making me more of a dick or less able to focus on the actual work.

-I could see all sorts of glittery opportunities and friends coming my way the more success I have and letting those things distract me.

-I could see myself not being able to get a job and being a leach on my family and friends if I don't prioritize the sustainability of my work.

-I could see myself being less impactful because I can't work well with others.

 ### Stage 1: The Ideal Future: Preliminary Notes and Thoughts has been completed